Faculty Manual – Section F

 Deans of colleges shall act as coordinators for administration of this policy in order to prevent any situation which might impair efficiency of a department.
 The maximum number of faculty members to be awarded sabbatical leaves each year shall be determined by the fiscal resources of the University for the year in question.

-While sabbatical leaves shall not be construed as a mandatory right of any faculty member, they can be considered as a legitimate expectation, providing that the faculty member satisfies the criteria of his or her college and of the University for the granting of such leaves.
+While sabbatical leaves shall not be construed as a mandatory right of any faculty member, they can be considered as a legitimate expectation, providing that the faculty member satisfies the criteria of the faculty member’s college and of the University for the granting of such leaves.
 Such leaves are intended to benefit the University by increasing the experience level or academic achievement of the faculty member participating.

 Upon completion of the sabbatical leave, the faculty member shall submit a final sabbatical report to the department head, who shall forward it to the dean and the Provost for review and submission to the Board.
 The report shall include a summary of the faculty member’s activities while on sabbatical and the benefits derived by the faculty member from the sabbatical activity.
 Such reports need not include specific details of the research performed by the faculty member.
 Final sabbatical reports must be submitted to the office of the institution’s chief academic officer within three (3) months of the completion of the leave.
 Sabbatical reports are considered public record and shall be available for inspection upon request.
 The Board may deny subsequent sabbatical leave to a faculty member who fails to submit the required report or who fails to meet the goals specified in the application for sabbatical leave.